MicrosoftDocs/customer-insights/topics/developers/articles/glossary.md

 ## aggregated data

-Aria performs calculations as defined by your cubes, then stores the aggregated results.
+Product Insights performs calculations as defined by your cubes, then stores the aggregated results.
 You can use such calculated aggregation values for your visualisations.